nweber23/Patient_Managment_System/README.md

 - `EmergencyPatient.java` - Emergency patient type
 - `RegularPatient.java` - Regular patient type

-## 🧪 Additional Easy Implementations
+## 🧪 Additional easy features to add
-Here are some simple improvements you can add to your program:

-🕒 Show Patient Wait Time
+Some more simple features you could implement:

-Display how long each patient has been waiting (in minutes), based on their check-in time.
+- 🕒 **Show how long each patient has been waiting**

-📅 Show Today's Patients
+  Calculate and display wait time in minutes using check-in time.

-Filter and display only the patients who were added today.
+- 📅 **List only patients who arrived today**

-🧓 Prioritize Senior Patients
-Give patients aged 75+ higher priority than regular patients, just below emergency cases.
+  Filter the waiting list by today’s date.

+- 🧓 **Give priority to senior patients (e.g. age 75+)**
+  Add a new priority level between emergency and regular patients.

-💬 Add Notes to Patients
+- 💬 **Add optional notes/comments to each patient**
-Allow users to add an optional note or comment when adding a new patient (e.g., "severe pain", "accompanied by mother").

-📈 View Statistics
-Add a menu option to show basic statistics:

-Total patients added today

-Number of emergency patients

-Average age of all patients

-🔄 Recall Last Called Patient
-If the last called patient didn’t respond, allow re-adding them to the queue.

-🧾 Export Patient List to CSV
+  Allow adding short notes like “severe pain” or “needs assistance”.

+- 📈 **Show statistics**
+  Display total patients today, number of emergencies, and average age.

+- 🔄 **Recall last called patient if not present**
+  Let users re-call the most recently removed patient.

+- 🧾 **Export patient list to a `.csv` file**
-Export the current queue to a .csv file including name, age, birthday, emergency status, and wait time.
+  Save current queue data to a file for external viewing.

-🖼️ Add Icons or ASCII Tags
-Add visual tags to patient types in the console output:

-🚨 [EMERGENCY]

-👴 [Senior]

-👥 [Regular]
+- 🖼️ **Add icons/tags for emergency, senior, and regular patients**
+  Example: `🚨 [EMERGENCY]`, `👴 [Senior]`, `👥 [Regular]`

 ---